Call to book01904 734 939

 Day 3 - The Cape of Good Hope and Boulders Bay

 We spend a full day today exploring the magnificent Cape of Good Hope, heading to Cape Point on the south-western tip of Africa.
-Here, we take the Flying Dutchman funicular railway to a lighthouse that sits at the top of the peninsula, admiring views across the Atlantic Ocean and the stunning Cape Peninsula coastline.
-After sitting down to lunch at a local restaurant, we travel along False Bay and through Simon's Town naval base to Boulders Beach, a pristine beach that's home to a colony of indigenous penguins.
+Here, we take the Flying Dutchman funicular railway to a lighthouse at the top of the peninsula, admiring views across both the Atlantic Ocean and the Indian Ocean, as well as the stunning Cape Peninsula coastline.
+After lunch at a local restaurant, we travel along False Bay and through Simon's Town naval base to Boulders Beach, a pristine beach with an inviting swimming cove, which is home to a colony of jackass penguins.

 Day 4 - South Africa's Vineyards

-We visit one of Africa's most famous sights today, taking a cable car up iconic Table Mountain to enjoy the incredible, panoramic views over the city and ocean beyond.
+We visit one of Africa's most famous sights today, taking a cable car up iconic Table Mountain to enjoy the incredible, panoramic views over the city and ocean.
 We continue by taking a coach out of the city for an excursion that introduces us to one of South Africa's most famous exports, wine.
-We travel into the verdant countryside to two of the country's finest wine-producing areas, the Franschhoek and Stellenbosch Valleys.
-We sample some of the excellent local wines and are treated to a delicious 'boerebraai' lunch - an authentic social event that sees loved ones gather together to grill meat on an outdoor barbecue.
+We travel into one of the country's finest wine-producing areas, the Stellenbosch Valleys.
+We sample some of the excellent local wines and are treated to a delicious 'braai' lunch - an authentic social event that sees loved ones gather together to grill meat on an outdoor barbecue.

 Day 5 - Cape Town

 Today you're free to explore Cape Town further.
-The city is home to some gorgeous natural landmarks, incredible displays of street art, and brightly painted buildings along the waterfront.
-You could visit Robben Island, a UNESCO World Heritage site which, along with Alcatraz, is possibly one of best-known prison islands in the world.
-Its notoriety largely centres around the fact that President Nelson Mandela and many of his colleagues were imprisoned here during the final years of the apartheid regime.
-The island now houses a fascinating museum detailing the struggle for democracy in South Africa.
+The city has some gorgeous natural landmarks, with displays of street art, and brightly-painted buildings along the waterfront.
+You could visit Robben Island, a UNESCO World Heritage site which, along with Alcatraz, is possibly one of best-known prison islands in the world - where President Nelson Mandela and his colleagues were imprisoned during the final years of the apartheid regime.
+The island now houses a museum detailing the struggle for democracy in South Africa.

 Day 6 - The Blue Train